ptupitsyn/ptupitsyn.github.io/_posts/2017-07-14-Ignite-Plugin.md

 We are done!
 Quite a bit of a boilerplate code, but adding more logic to existing plugin is easy, just implement a pair of methods.

+# Testing

+TODO: MSTest?

-TODO: Packaging and distribution (NuGet)
+# Packaging (NuGet)

+TODO: how to include Jar file